-- has a focus on language and content - takes students' specific needs and abilities into account - takes the specific context of bilingual teaching into account - takes account of short and medium-term planning
+- has a focus on language and content - takes students' specific needs and abilities into account - takes the specific context of bilingual teaching into account - takes account of short and medium-term planning - includes a variety of instructional activities and modes of interaction

-• includes a variety of instructional activities and modes of interaction Students are also expected to be able to understand, and make use of, resources for planning and continued professional development.
+Students are also expected to be able to understand, and make use of, resources for planning and continued professional development.

-3. MODULE CONTENTS
+3. CONTENTS

-UNITS Credits 1.
-Effective learning in CLIL1.1 What characterizes effective learning?1.2 What is specific to learning in CLIL?
-0,5 credits 2.
-Planning models for CLIL2.1 Ways to integrate language and content in CLIL 2 credits 3.
-Adapting learning tasks to different learner needs 0,5 credits 4.
-Assessing learning4.1 Assessment of, for and as learning4.2 From learning outcomes to assessment standards • 1 credit
+Content blocks Total classes, credits or hours Topic 1.
+Effective learning in CLIL 1.1 What characterizes effective learning?
+1.2 What is specific to learning in CLIL?
+0.5 credits Topic 2.
+Planning models for CLIL 2.1.
+Ways to integrate language and content in CLIL 2 credits Topic 3.
+Adapting learning tasks to different learner needs 0.5 credits Topic 4.
+Assessing learning 4.1.
+Assessment of, for and as learning 4.2.
+From learning outcomes to assessment standards 1 credit